Paul Demetrius von Kotzebue

 In additions to his achievements, he was elevated to count in 1874.
 He was Governor-General of Novorossiysk-Bessarabia and commander of the Odessa Military District from 1862 to 1874, and also Governor-General of Warsaw and commander of the Warsaw Military District from 1874 to 1880.
-During that period, Austrian observers perceived a buildup of fortresses in Russian Poland, and cavalry maneuvers near the border with Prussia prompted a verbal response from Prussian authorities.
+During that period, Austrian observers perceived a build-up of fortresses in Russian Poland, and cavalry maneuvers near the border with Prussia prompted a verbal response from Prussian authorities.
 In August 1879, the czar arrived in Warsaw to witness military maneuvers himself.